HOW TO BE SAFE

 "A kaleidoscopic portrait of a Pennsylvania town in the aftermath of a school shooting, HOW TO BE SAFE is a haunting bulletin from the fever dream that is the contemporary United States, a nation on the verge of self-destruction.
 Former teacher Anna Crawford is very reasonably at her wit's end, and her vision of her hometown is relentlessly dark and relentlessly beautiful, and also, don't shoot me, relentlessly funny.
 Tom McAllister's searing novel won't make you feel safe, but it will almost certainly make you feel connected to everyone who knows that everything must change." --Katherine Hill, author of The Violet Hour

-I WOULD LIKE TO BUY TEN OF THESE, HOW CAN I BUY TEN OF THEM?
+I WOULD LIKE TO BUY TEN COPIES OF THIS, HOW CAN I BUY TEN COPIES?

 The book is available for pre-order right now; click any of the links below to order from your preferred retailer.
 You can also ask your local independent bookstore to order it for you.